Technology, Tourism

 Since the deregulation act, air transport has gone through some stages.
 In a deregulated environment, the government has no control over business entry and prices in the aviation industries.
 Since the deregulation era was introduced in 1978, the aviation industry has gone through expansion, consolidation, concentration, and globalization stages.

 Deregulation allowed more companies to join the aviation industry.
 This led to high competition in the industry as the new companies charged fares at lower prices, causing the big companies to reduce their prices (Goetz & Sutton, 2017).
 Due to high competition and high prices of jet fuel, the companies in the industry experienced difficulties and managed low profits.
 Some companies like Braniff became bankrupt (Goetz & Sutton, 2017).
 To avoid being outset from the industry, companies started merging.
 This led to consolidation in the aviation industry.
-Thus the second stage is consolidation.
+Thus, the second stage is consolidation.
 The consolidation led to the formation of the labor union that addressed the need for air control traffic workers.

 The last stage that the aviation industry has gone through since deregulation is globalization.
 After there was a high concentration of companies in the aviation industry operating within the United States, the companies started looking to expand their services to the international market.
-Thus, the companies started offering international destinations flights.
+Thus, the companies started offering international destination flights.
 Thus, high competition in the industry that was brought by deregulation led to globalization.

 References